then/promise/Readme.md

 ## Usage

-The example below shows how you can load the promise library (in a way that works on both client and server).
+The example below shows how you can load the promise library (in a way that works on both client and server using node or browserify).
 It then demonstrates creating a promise from scratch.
 You simply call `new Promise(fn)`.
 There is a complete specification for what is returned by this method in [Promises/A+](http://promises-aplus.github.com/promises-spec/).

 ```javascript
 var Promise = require('promise');